 - 1 & ¼ cup (315mls) full fat milk (3.5%)

 - 2 packets (265gms/approx 26 whole Oreos) Oreos or approx 36 unfilled homemade Oreo halves.

 - 1 & ¾ cups ( 435 mls) thickened cream

 - ½ cup (120gms) white sugar

 - 1 teaspoon vanilla essence

-- Add the sugar and glucose syrup to the pot and mix well over a medium heat untill mix just starts to bubble.
+- Add the cream, sugar and glucose syrup to the pot with the milk.
+Heat over a medium heat, stiring well until the sugar and syrup are dissolved.

 - Reduce heat to low, add tapioca slurry and stir well.
 Continue to cook for another couple of minutes, then remove from heat.